Join the housing register

 If you’re an existing tenant, we’ll look at what kind of property you want to move from and to.

-We put all households into one of five bands from 1 to 5 based on their priority for housing.
+We put all households into 1 of 5 bands from based on their priority for housing.

 Who counts in your household?